ast-fortiss-tum/perturbation-drive/examples/self_driving_sandbox_donkey/README.md

     - Use the argument `--attehtion_layer` to specify which layer should be used to calculate the Grad Cam map.
 Per default we use the layer `conv2d_5`.
 It is recommended to use the last convolutional layer.
 4. You can choose to run either grid search, offline perturbations or open sbt.
 This is done by either running `go` or `open_sbt` in the main statement.

-## Specifications on the sdsandbox_perturbations simulator and Unity Version
+## Specifications on the self_driving_sandbox_donkey simulator and Unity Version

-1. Clone the [fortiss-tum sdsandbox_perturbations repository](https://github.com/ast-fortiss-tum/sdsandbox) and install all requirements.
+1. Clone the [fortiss-tum self_driving_sandbox_donkey repository](https://github.com/ast-fortiss-tum/sdsandbox) and install all requirements.
 2. Checkout the `crossroad`-branch using `git checkout crossroad`
-3. Open Unity and load the folder `sdsandbox_perturbations/sdsim`.
+3. Open Unity and load the folder `self_driving_sandbox_donkey/sdsim`.
 Make sure to install all missing packages, such as the `Unity UI`-package.
 The unity version used during the development of this project is Unity 2022.3.10f1.
 4. Click `File` ➜ `Build and Run` to build the test app.
 This should launch a Unity Test App in a new window (this app will be called `unity-test.app`).
 5. If you want to log your driving you will need to choose a `Log dir` in the Start Menu.
 6. Open the `USI Track`.